MaticVerbic/outfit7-expertise-test/README.md

 # outfit7-expertise-test
 ![tests](https://github.com/MaticVerbic/outfit7-expertise-test/workflows/test/badge.svg)

 ## Instructions

+  Dependencies: <br/>
-  Dependencies Install docker & docker compose as well as makefile
+  Install docker & docker compose as well as makefile
   1. In case makefile is not available run these commands if you do not yet have a docker network named traefik then run the command: `docker network create traefik` then run
       ```